IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 ## Backup

-The license usage data that is collected by License Service is stored in the cluster memory.
+The license usage data that is collected by License Service is stored in the persistent cluster memory and is not affected when you kill or restart a pod.

 Nonetheless, it is a good practice to generate an audit snapshot periodically for backup purposes and store it in a safe location.
 You do not need to perform any other backup.

 **Note:** Before decommissioning a cluster, record the license usage of the products that are deployed on this cluster by generating an audit snapshot until the day of decommissioning.